Last updated on April 24th, 2019

-Small, yet sturdy, I found the comfortable brushed finish preferable to metal pod vapes with sharp edges.
+Small, yet sturdy, I love the comfortable brushed finish.
+For me, it’s preferable to metal pod vapes with sharp edges.

 I even like the dark e-liquid window, as it adds to the all-in-one design.
 It may be harder to see how much e-juice is left in the pod when it’s attached to the battery, but removing and replacing the pod doesn’t seem to harm the magnetic connection.

 Quick Set Up